Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 The file above does a few things:

 1. First we import `SQLAlchemy`, `Migrate`, and our newly created `Base` class
-2. Next, we create an instance of SQLAlchemy that we will call `db` and pass it our `Base` class as the constructor argument.
+2. Next, we create an instance of SQLAlchemy, which we will call `db`, and pass it our `Base` class as the constructor argument.
 We will use the `db` object when we need to interact with the database to perform operations like creating or updating records.
 3. Last, we make an instance of Migrate.
 We will not directly interact with this object much, but this object will be used by the application to update our database tables when we make changes to our model class's attributes.

 At this point, our project structure should look similar to this: